ShashinGounden/COS214-Project/README.md

 TO DO:

-- Decide on design patterns
-- Set up git, each need at least 10 commits
+- Each need at least 10 commits
 - Due dates and responsibilities, 4 October and 1 Nov
 - Need to add functions into '.h' files
 - Need to make '.cpp' files
-- Add separate Concrete Alliance's
+- Add separate Concrete Alliance's or just 1 Concrete alliance with a private variable 'Name'
 - Need to add into IF statement in each iterator -> CompareTO 'ID' of Person

 DESIGN PATTERNS USED: